Kong/docs.konghq.com/app/konnect/updates.md

 ## July 2023

-**Kong Ingress Controller for Kubernetes in Konnect** : The read-only [Ingress Controller association with Konnect](/konnect/runtime-manager/kic/) is now GA and can be deployed in a production environment.
+**Kong Ingress Controller for Kubernetes in {{site.konnect_short_name}}** : The read-only [Ingress Controller association with {{site.konnect_short_name}}](/konnect/runtime-manager/kic/) is now GA and can be deployed in a production environment.
 This release also includes the following features:
-* Konnect now manages license and entitlement for KIC-managed Gateways so that customers do not need to worry about license management.
-There is a seamless upgrade path available for customers that wish to move from the OSS experience to the Enterprise experience.
+* {{site.konnect_short_name}} now manages license and entitlement for KIC-managed Gateways so that you don't need to worry about license management.
+There is a seamless upgrade path available if you want to move from the OSS experience to the Enterprise experience.
-* Konnect now supports analytics for KIC runtime groups.
-Customers can get detailed visibility into their K8 native managed Gateways on the Konnect platform.
+* {{site.konnect_short_name}} now supports analytics for KIC runtime groups.
+You can get detailed visibility into your K8 native managed Gateways on the {{site.konnect_short_name}} platform.

 ## June 2023